 This 4 bedroom home, constructed in the mid-sixties, has the horizontal lines, large expanses of glass and open floor plan that are typical of Mid-Century Modern architecture.
 It was updated in the late nineties with a renovation overseen by renowned Swedish architect Thomas Sandell.

 The 105 m2 (1,130 ft2) single-level floor plan groups the four bedrooms together at one end and the open living area at the other.
 Outside the living area is a large terrace which is partly covered.
 An outdoor fireplace warms the terrace on cool evenings.
 In keeping with the Mid-Century Modern objective of bringing the outdoors in, the living areas are fronted by a continuous band of tall casement windows.
 Oddly however, there are only two single doors leading out to the terrace.
 Sliding patio doors and French doors were available in the sixties, so it seems a bit strange that they weren’t used to open the living areas to the outside.

-If you enjoyed this post, please help us out by sharing it with the buttons below!
+If you enjoyed this post, please share using the buttons below!

 Photographs courtesy of Skeppsholmen.

 Text copyright 2012 SmallHouseBliss.
 All Rights Reserved.